Cartel1017Scripts/MaskonAndoff/crp-maskoff/README.md

 # CRP-MaskOff

-A simple FiveM script for QB-Core servers that allows players to toggle their mask on and off using commands.
+A simple FiveM script for QB-Core servers that allows players to toggle their mask and vest on and off using commands.

 ## Features

 - `/maskoff` - Removes the currently worn mask and stores it
 - `/maskon` - Puts the stored mask back on
+- `/vestoff` - Removes the currently worn vest and stores it
+- `/veston` - Puts the stored vest back on
 - Persistent mask data until player respawns
 - QB-Core notification integration
 - Simple and lightweight